Aleksandar Vasilev (footballer, born 1995)

-Aleksandar Veselinov Vasilev (Bulgarian: Александър Веселинов Василев; born 27 April 1995) is a Bulgarian professional footballer who plays as a left back/winger for Cherno More Varna.
+Aleksandar Veselinov Vasilev (Bulgarian: Александър Веселинов Василев; born 27 April 1995) is a Bulgarian retired professional footballer who played as a left-back or left winger.
+In 2025 he joined the amateur side Septemvri Dragoevo.

 Club career

 Early career

 Aleksandar Vasilev started his career playing for his hometown club Levski Strazhitsa.
 He moved eventually to Vidima-Rakovski, before being invited to join Hristo Stoichkov's academy at Chavdar Etropole.
 In 2012, he made his professional football debut for Chavdar in the B Group, providing the winning goal for the team in a 1-0 win against Akademik Sofia.
 In the following season he made 22 appearances for the club, most of them as a substitute.
 In the summer of 2013 he moved to fellow B Group side Kaliakra Kavarna, where he established himself as a main squad player for the club in the 2013–14 B Group.

 Ludogorets Razgrad

 On 6 June 2014 he signed for Ludogorets together with his Bulgaria U19 teammate, Preslav Petrov.
 On 2 August 2014 Vasilev made his official debut for Ludogorets in an A Group match against Marek Dupnitsa.
 A year later, on 21 August 2015, he scored his first goal for the team in a 3-0 win against Pirin Blagoevgrad.